owenduffy/rsmenu/README.md

 or a terminal windows if running under a GUI.

 This utility uses [shmenu](https://github.com/owenduffy/shmenu/releases).
 For a RPi, download and install the latest armhf version.
 (Hint: sudo apt install \<package file name>.)

+rsmenu also depends on libncurses5 or libncurses6 which may not be already installed.
+If not download and install the latest armhf version: sudo apt-get install libncurses6.

 I use a dedicated user radiosonde for radiosonde-auto-rx, and the bulk of radiosonde-auto-rx is installed in subdirectory /home/radiosonde/radiosonde-auto-rx.